 - The CM MUST acquire Ethernet MAC addresses of connected CPE devices, either from the provisioning process or from learning, until the CM acquires its maximum number of CPE addresses (a device-dependent value).
 Once the CM acquires its maximum number of CPE addresses, then newly discovered CPE addresses MUST NOT replace previously acquired addresses.
-The CM must support acquisition of at least one CPE address. - The CM MUST allow configuration of CPE addresses during the provisioning process (up to its maximum number of CPE addresses) to support configurations in which learning is not practical nor desired. - Addresses provided during the CM provisioning MUST take preference over learned addresses. - CPE addresses MUST NOT be aged out. - On a CM reset (e.g., a power cycle), all learned and provisioned addresses MUST be discarded (they are not retained in non-volatile storage, to allow modification of user MAC addresses or movement of the CM).
-However, a CM MAY retain any provisioned addresses over a reset.
+The CM must support acquisition of at least one CPE address. - The CM MUST allow configuration of CPE addresses during the provisioning process (up to its maximum number of CPE addresses) to support configurations in which learning is not practical nor desired. - Addresses provided during the CM provisioning MUST take preference over learned addresses. - CPE addresses MUST NOT be aged out. - On a CM reset (e.g., a power cycle), all learned addresses MUST be discarded (they are not retained in non-volatile storage, to allow modification of user MAC addresses or movement of the CM).